jens1o/hitbox-api-php/README.md

 **I spend around half an hour per day with this library, so be patient.
 Please keep in mind I'm an pupil and have to learn for class tests :)**

-#### Implementations may change due to restructure and refactor...
-Verify that updating the api client may result in a breaking change!

 ## Installation
 If something is missing, or something is not well explained or when you have a question, feel free to [open a issue](https://github.com/jens1o/smashcast-api-php-unofficial/issues/new).